Conair of Scandinavia: History

-Conair was founded by the Scandinavian charter pioneer Simon Spies in 1965.
-The fleet was from scratch old Douglas DC-7s, which were taken over from Flying Enterprise.
-Around 1970, Conair got in to the "jet age", and bought second-hand Boeing 720Bs from Eastern Air Lines instead.
-In autumn of 1987, two Conair Boeing 720s had their nose gear cracked during otherwise normal landings in Salzburg, Austria and Rome, Italy.
-The fleet was already set to be renewed to second-hand Airbus A300B4s.
-But after the two incidents the changing of the fleet became a very urgent issue.
+Conair was founded by the Scandinavian charter pioneer Simon Spies in late 1964.
+The fleet was from scratch old Douglas DC-7s, which were taken over from fellow airline Flying Enterprise.
+Flight operations were started on 1 April of the following year.
+In 1970 Conair entered the jet age and bought second-hand Boeing 720Bs from Eastern Air Lines.
+In autumn of 1987, two Boeings had their nose gear cracked during otherwise normal landings in Salzburg, Austria and Rome, Italy.
+The fleet was already set to be renewed with second-hand Airbus A300B4s, but after the two incidents the B720 replacement became a very urgent issue.
+Both Airbus A300B4s and Airbus A310-200s entered the fleet within a few weeks and sent to scrapyards all the Boeings.

-After the death of Simon Spies, his rather new wife and former secretary Janni Spies got ahead of the whole Spies corporation (where the traveling agency Spies rejser was included) and she employed her brother, a former carpenter, as general manager.

-They soon ordered six new Airbus A320s at the same time as the Gulf War occurred.
-In the aftermath of the war, a sudden drop in numbers of flight passenger worldwide was a factor (which among other things) led to the bankruptcy of Pan Am.
-Conair and the Spies traveling agency were saved (almost as a Danish national treasure due to the huge popularity for the former "charter-king", the deceased Simon Spies) by banks, and Janni Spies and her staff were replaced.
-On 1 January 1994, Conair merged with a Swedish charter airline Scanair, forming a new carrier, Premiair.
-Today, the airline still operates under the new name Sunclass Airlines, still having its base at Copenhagen Airport.
+After the death of Simon Spies, his new wife and former secretary Janni Spies found herself at the head of the whole Spies conglomerate (in which the traveling agency Spies rejser was included) and she employed her brother, a former carpenter, as general manager.
+They soon ordered six Airbus A320s from the manufacturer at the same time of the Gulf War.
+In the aftermath of the conflict, a sudden drop of passenger worldwide was a factor (which among other things) led to the bankruptcy of several important airlines.
+Conair and the Spies travel agency were saved (almost as a Danish national treasure due to the huge popularity of the former "charter king", the deceased Simon Spies) by banks, and Janni Spies and the staff were dismissed and replaced.
+However, the market had contracted and negotiations began between the two of the largest Scandinavian airlines of the charter sector.
+On 1 January 1994, Conair officially merged with the Swedish airline Scanair, forming a new charter carrier, Premiair.
+This became Thomas Cook Airlines Scandinavia in Spring 2008.